Not a subscriber?

 Kempf enjoys the unique privilege of having been actively involved in two separate credit union mergers, both featuring institutions of like size and financial well-being.
 In both instances, involved institutions observed the possibility to be better through partnership.
 These experiences helped cement Kempf’s strong belief that credit union mergers need not result in winners and losers, but should instead present opportunities for institutions to reinvent themselves and deliver the very best credit union possible.

-David Leusink, chief operating officer, 4Front Credit Union, Traverse City, Mich.
+David Leusink, CEO, 4Front Credit Union, Traverse City, Mich.

 A Case Study of Partnerships vs. Mergers